Whistleblowing

 Overview

 - Ch.
-42.41 RCW – Local Government Whistleblower Protection State statute
+42.41 RCW – Local Government Whistleblower Protection

-- Ch.42.40 RCW – State Employee Whistleblower Protection statute
+- Ch.42.40 RCW – State Employee Whistleblower Protection

-Federal Statutes
+Federal Laws

-Examples of Ordinance Provisions and Policies
+Examples of Whistleblower Policies

 The following ordinances or policies set out procedures to follow when an officer or employee alleges improper action by another employee or officer.

-- Chewelah Reporting Improper Governmental Action and Protecting Employees Against Retaliation (2022)
+- Chewelah Reporting Improper Governmental Action and Protecting Employees Against Retaliation (2025)

-- Tumwater Employee Code of Ethics and Policy (Whistle Blower) (2011)
+- Tumwater Employee Code of Ethics and Policy (Whistle Blower) (2011) – Combines employee code of ethics with whistleblower reporting procedures in the same section.

 County